HMS Tonnant: Napoleonic Wars

 Tonnant was part of Rear-Admiral Sir Robert Calder's squadron off Cape Ortegal when she encountered the French ships Duguay-Trouin and Guerrière on 2 September 1803.
 The two French Navy warships had broken out of the blockade when they met Tonnant.
 They escaped her but British naval forces of varying strengths harried them during their journey back to port and they only just made it to the safety of A Coruña.

 Tonnant shared in the capture of Perseverance on 28 October, though the prize money was much less.
 (Note: Pellew received £85 12s 1d; a seaman received 3s 5 1/4d.)
 Then on 29 November, destroyed Bayonnoise; Tonnant was among the vessels sharing, by agreement, in the bounty money.
 In the new year, on 18 February 1804, Tonnant and the ships of the squadron recaptured the brig Eliza.

 Later in 1804 Tonnant was in the Channel under Captain William Henry Jervis.
 He drowned off Brest when going in his gig from Tonnant to on 26 January 1805.
-Jervis had just arrived from Rochefort and was anxious to impart his intelligence to the commander-in-chief.
 Captain Charles Tyler replaced Jervis in March.